Friedman-reflexivity: interpreters as consistoids: The Main Ideas of the Paper

 \subsection{Interpretation Power}

 What makes a sentence an analogue of a consistency statement?
-We zoom in on an answer proposed by Harvey Friedman, in \cite{frie:aspe21}, to wit, that the hallmark of consistency statements is the kind interpretation power typical for consistency statements due to the Interpretation Existence Lemma (see \cite{viss:inte18} for a detailed exposition of this lemma).
-This lemma says, roughly, that we can interpret a theory $U$ in a suitable base theory plus a consistency statement for $U$.
+We zoom in on an answer proposed by Harvey Friedman, in \cite{frie:aspe21}, to wit, that the hallmark of consistency statements is the kind \emph{interpretation power} typical for consistency statements in virtue of the Interpretation Existence Lemma (see \cite{viss:inte18} for a detailed exposition of this lemma).
+The lemma says, roughly, that we can interpret a theory $U$ in a suitable base theory plus a consistency statement for $U$.